Manu10744/esp32-edge-energy-measurement/README.md

 - [x] Send energy measurements to the Jetson Nano
 - [ ] Store received energy measurements on the Jetson Nano
 - [ ] Send energy measurements to the Prometheus Agent
+- [ ] Install Grafana & Prometheus on local k8s
-- [ ] Write custom prometheus exporter
+- [ ] Write custom prometheus exporter for the power measurements